-We have just the right thing for you: the Natural Energy Booster from Vit2Go! is a stimulating, refreshing beverage whose natural caffeine is derived from guarana and for this reason particularly mild and long-lasting in its effects.
+We have just the right thing for you: the ENERGY from Vit2go is a stimulating, refreshing beverage whose natural caffeine is derived from guarana and for this reason particularly mild and long-lasting in its effects.

 In contrast to the “energy kick” from coffee or energy drinks, which only lasts a short time and often leaves you even more tired than before, ENERGY keeps you alert and active for hours.

 But ENERGY from Vit2go is much more than just a pure stimulant:

 during sports or any other exertion, apart from fluids through perspiration your body loses important minerals.
 Performance pressure and stress weaken the immune system and can make you ill.
-The vitamins, electrolytes and amino acids contained in the Natural Energy Booster are perfectly harmonized with one another to restock your nutritional reserves, which makes it an ideal daily beverage with a natural and highly effective stimulating effect.
+The vitamins, electrolytes and amino acids contained in ENERGY are perfectly harmonized with one another to restock your nutritional reserves, which makes it an ideal daily beverage with a natural and highly effective stimulating effect.
 So you stay alert and healthy!